DragonBlame/tpf-dragons-edition/WABBAJACK.md

 Now open the folder, where you have saved the add-on, and double-click on _ModOrganizer.exe_ file.
 Now you can see the full setup - the mod order is on the left, sorted below separators that may be collapsed by default, and the load order with all plugins on the right.

-By default your game is capped at 75 FPS (to avoid any issues related to Skyrim's physics) and is borderless.
+By default your game is capped at 60 FPS (to avoid any issues related to Skyrim's physics) and is borderless.
 Your resolution was automatically detected and changed by Wabbajack.

+If you want to uncap your framerate (that is on you), do the following:

+1. Press on `ESSENTIAL MODS` separator.
+2. Double click on `SSE Display Tweaks` mod.
+3. Choose `INI files` tab.
+4. Press on `SKSE\Plugins\SSEDisplayTweaks.ini`.
+5. In line 207, change _FramerateLimit_ parameter to your desired framerate after _=_ sign.
+7. Press on `Save` button.

-If you want to downgrade your resolution, do the following:
+If you want to downscale your resolution, do the following:

 1. Press on `ESSENTIAL MODS` separator.
 2. Double click on `SSE Display Tweaks` mod.